We needed a milestone in defining what it means to take youth policies forward in the twenty-first century.

 Despite these advances, however, a number of challenges affect both the efficiency and inclusiveness of youth policies, from fragmented responsibilities and challenged structures to the lack of reliable knowledge and the absence of appropriate resources.
 Read more about the policy context of the Forum.

-We will collectively develop guiding principles for integrated youth policy development.
+We collectively developed guiding principles for integrated youth policy development.

-Against this backdrop, the Global Forum will build a common understanding of the needs for and rationales of systemic and cross-sectoral approaches to youth policy, and develop guiding principles for integrated youth policy development.
+Against this backdrop, the Global Forum has built a common understanding of the needs for and rationales of systemic and cross-sectoral approaches to youth policy, and develop guiding principles for integrated youth policy development.

-By renewing the commitment to public policies on youth issues, the Forum will be a milestone in defining what it means to take young people and youth policies seriously in the twenty-first century.
+By renewing the commitment to public policies on youth issues, the Forum was a milestone in defining what it means to take young people and youth policies seriously in the twenty-first century.
 Read more about the aims and objectives of the Forum.

-We will host a truly international event, for and by key youth policy stakeholders.
+We hosted a truly international event, for and by key youth policy stakeholders.

-The Global Forum on Youth Policies will be convened by the United Nations Secretary-General’s Envoy on Youth together with UNDP, UNESCO, the Council of Europe and the host country.
-The team of youthpolicy.org supports the Global Forum.
+The Global Forum on Youth Policies was convened by the United Nations Secretary-General’s Envoy on Youth together with UNDP, UNESCO, the Council of Europe and the host country.
+The team of youthpolicy.org supported the Global Forum.

 Subsequent (likely) biennial editions will rotate geographically and respective regional organizations will be invited to co-convene the Forum accordingly.

-The 2014 Global Forum on Youth Policies will be hosted by the Ministry of Youth and Sports in the Republic of Azerbaijan, in…
+The 2014 Global Forum on Youth Policies was hosted by the Ministry of Youth and Sports in the Republic of Azerbaijan, in…

 …the framework of Azerbaijan’s Chairmanship of the Council of Europe’s Committee of Ministers.
 Read more about our hosts.

-The Forum will bring together around 700 participants from all over the globe.
+The Forum brought together around 700 participants from all over the globe.

 Youth policy practitioners were invited in August 2014 to apply online for the Forum – and more than 4700 did!